oxidizing/sihl/README.md

 let _ = App.(empty |> with_services services |> with_routes routes |> run)
 ```

 This code including all its dependencies compiles in 1.5 seconds on the laptop of the author.
 An incremental build takes about half a second.
-It produces a binary that is 33 MB in size.
+It produces an executable binary that is 33 MB in size.
 Executing `sihl.exe start` starts a web server that is instantaneously serving one route.

-Even though you see no type definition, the code is fully type checked by a type checker that makes you tear up as much as it brings you joy.
+Even though you see no type definitions, the code is fully type checked by a type checker that makes you tear up as much as it brings you joy.

 It runs fast, maybe.
-We didn't spend any effort into measuring or tweaking performance yet.
-First we want to make sure the API somewhat stabilizes.
+We didn't spend any efforts on measuring or tweaking performance yet.
+We want to make sure the API somewhat stabilizes first.
 Sihl will never be Rust-fast, but it might be become about Go-fast.

 If you need stuff like job queues, emailing or password reset flows, just add one of the provided service implementations or create one yourself by implementing a service interface.